-- The conversion of organic N into inorganic forms, NH_4^+ (ammonium) is termed as mineralization of N. - N mineralization involves two reactions which are aminization and ammonification. - The NH4+ produced from ammonification is subject to several fates which include - 1. conversion to NO_2^- and NO_3^- by the process of nitrification - 2. absoption directly by plants - 3. utilization by microorganisms (immobilization) - 4. adsoption into clay lattice - 5.
+- The conversion of organic N into inorganic forms, NH4+ (ammonium) is termed as mineralization of N. - N mineralization involves two reactions which are aminization and ammonification. - Proteins in the organic matter are broken down into amino acids and amine by the process of aminization while further breakdown of these products into NH4+ is achieved through the process of ammonification. - The NH4+ produced from ammonification is subject to several fates which include - 1. conversion to NO2- and NO3- by the process of nitrification - 2. absoption directly by plants - 3. utilization by microorganisms (immobilization) - 4. adsoption into clay lattice - 5.
 Volatilization (slowly released back to the atmosphere as N_2). - Mineralization of N involves diverse groups of aerobic and anaerobic bacteria, fungi and actinomycetes.
-Soil faunas also play important role in the mineralization process
+Soil faunas also play important role in the mineralization process as they are responsible for the preliminary decomposition of detritus.